gon-uri/detach_rocket/README.md

 ## Notebook Examples

-Detailed usage examples can be found in the accompanying Jupyter Notebooks at the [examples folder](/examples).
+Detailed usage examples can be found in the included Jupyter notebooks in the [examples folder](/examples).

 ## License